docker/docs/ee/ucp/admin/configure/join-nodes/index.md

 For production-grade deployments, follow these rules of thumb:

-* The recommended number of manager nodes is 3 managers to provide high availability with limited network overhead.
-The maximum advisable is five manager nodes.
-Adding many manager nodes to the cluster might lead to performance degradation, as changes to configurations need to be replicated across all manager nodes.
+* For high availability with minimal network overhead, the recommended number of manager nodes is 3.
+The recommended maximum number of manager nodes is 5.
+Adding too many manager nodes to the cluster can lead to performance degradation, because changes to configurations must be replicated across all manager nodes.
 * When a manager node fails, the number of failures tolerated by your cluster decreases.
 Don't leave that node offline for too long.
 * You should distribute your manager nodes across different availability